 - Phone your family back at home.

-- Keep in touch with your friends back at home via emails, social medias, phone calls, etc.
+- Keep in touch with your friends back home via emails, social media, phone calls, etc.

 - Do a regular talk to yourself because the initial period after relocation can be lonely and hard.
 So you will have to encourage yourself to stay positive.

 - Make a list of why you relocated.

 - Write a list of what you want in life after your relocation.

 - Make a list of what you want to do according to your life dreams.